 Compliments to the chef!
-Our list of omakase restaurants is not only limited to sushi and sashimi.
+Our list of omakase restaurants in Singapore isn't only limited to sushi and sashimi.
 You'll be on the edge of your seat...

 When you think of Japanese food, sushi, ramen, yakitori, Japanese curry, teppanyaki and shabu shabu come to mind.
 That obviously leads us to choice paralysis, so when in doubt, we turn to the culinary art of omakase.
 For the uninitiated, omakase literally means “I leave it up to you” in Japanese.
 It’s commonly used in restaurants where the chef dishes out a series of plates depending on the ingredients available.
 So forget about making decisions, respect the chef and enjoy the gastronomical ride.
 Here’s our edit of the top omakase restaurants in Singapore.

 Get ready to be blown away by this new omakase concept in the city.
 Jinhonten is helmed by head chef Issey Araki, who impresses with a fine selection of premium and meticulously-procured ingredients from Japan.
 You can choose from an eight-course lunch or a 10-course dinner.
 We absolutely love chef Issey’s generous portion of hairy crab donabe – think generous chunks of crab meat with each bite of flavourful rice.
 Delish!

 Jinhonten, #01-11, Shaw Centre, 1 Scotts Road, Singapore 228208